 What is OPC UA?OPC Unified Architecture

-technology by Microsoft (and therefore only functional in OS Windows
+company (and therefore only functional in Windows OS

 .
 It means that the OPC UA

 can work also on other platforms than Windows

 communication can also be built into PLCs and other devices.

 The main requirements for the new standard were:

 - multi-threaded, as well as single-threaded/single-task operation

 - security based on new standards

 Contrary to OPC Classic